 You can also create a shortcut to close the DVD door.
-The method is same as above.
-Just use cdrom close in the command line highlighted in step 3.
+The method is the same as above.
+Just use cdrom close in the command-line highlighted in step 3.
 You can download NirCmd.exe from the NirSoft website.

 Wizmo, FGS CD Open Close and EjectCD are some other basic tools that will create a Open or Close shortcuts on your desktop for your CD/DVD Tray.

 See this post if your Optical drive tray will not open.
 It offers tips on how to open a stuck CD, DVD, Optical Drive Tray of your computer, including using a third-party tool called Tray Control.